Sharpness of the percolation transition in the two-dimensional contact process: Preliminaries

-\begin{proof} (of Lemma \ref{lem-fs}).
-The analog of part (a) was proved for ordinary percolation by Kesten in \cite{Ke81}, by a block argument.
-His proof can be, and has been in the literature, easily adapted to dependent models with sufficient spatial mixing; for an example see Lemma 3.8 in \cite{Be08}.
-The mixing property described by \eqref{box-mix} above is `more than enough' for this purpose: essential is that the `extra term' (here $C_5 8 n^2 \exp(-C_6 \sqrt n)$) in the factors in the r.h.s. of \eqref{box-mix} goes to $0$ as $n \rightarrow \infty$.
+\begin{pf} The analog of part (a) was proved for ordinary percolation by Kesten in \cite{Ke81} by a block argument.
+His proof can be, and has been in the literature, easily adapted to dependent models with sufficient spatial mixing (e.g., see \cite{Be08}, Lemma 3.8).
+The mixing property described by \eqref{box-mix} above is more than enough for this purpose.
+Essential is that the ``extra term'' [here $C_5 8 n^2 \exp(-C_6 \sqrt n)$] in the factors in the right-hand side of \eqref{box-mix} goes to $0$ as $n \rightarrow \infty$.

-The analog of (b) was proved for ordinary percolation in \cite{ChCh84} by giving a suitable (and now well-known) lower bound for the probability of having a horizontal crossing of a $4 n \times 2n$ box in terms of the probability of the analogous event for a $2 n \times n$ box.
-If for some $n$ this probability is sufficiently close to $1$, one can then iterate this procedure and conclude that the probability, say $r_k$, that there is a crossing of a given $2^{k+1} n \times 2^k n$ box goes very fast to $1$ as $k \rightarrow \infty$.
-(So fast that $\sum_k (1-r_k)$ is finite).
-By Borel-Cantelli it then follows that a.s. there is a $K$, such that for all odd $k \geq K$, there is horizontal crossing of the rectangle $[0, 2^{k+1} n] \times [0, 2^k n]$ and for all even $k \geq K$ there is a vertical crossing of $[0, 2^k n] \times [0, 2^{k+1} n]$.
-By pasting together these crossings, one gets an infinite occupied path; hence, the system percolates.
+The analog of (b) was proved for ordinary percolation in \cite{ChCh84} by giving a suitable (and now well known) lower bound for the probability of having a horizontal crossing of a $4 n \times 2n$ box in terms of the probability of the analogous event for a $2 n \times n$ box.
+If for some $n$ this probability is sufficiently close to $1$, one can then iterate this procedure and conclude that the probability, say $r_k$, of a crossing of a given $2^{k+1} n \times 2^k n$ box goes very fast to $1$ as $k \rightarrow \infty$.
+(So fast that $\sum_k (1-r_k)$ is finite.)
+By Borel--Cantelli it then follows that a.s. there is a $K$, such that for all odd $k \geq K$, there is horizontal crossing of the rectangle $[0, 2^{k+1} n] \times [0, 2^k n]$ and for all even $k \geq K$ there is a vertical crossing of $[0, 2^k n] \times [0, 2^{k+1} n]$.
+By pasting together these crossings one gets an infinite occupied path.
+Hence, the system percolates.
 For dependent percolation models with sufficiently strong mixing properties simple modifications of such arguments can be obtained (and have been obtained in the literature).
 Informally speaking, instead of blowing the rectangles up by a factor $2$, this is then done by a factor $3$ to obtain an extra strip in the middle of the next rectangle in order to separate the other two strips so that the crossing events of these other two strips are almost independent.
-See, for instance, the proof of Theorem 4.8 in \cite{BeBrVa08} for a case where this has been carried out in detail.
-In practically the same way this can be carried out in our current situation (using Lemma \ref{mix-lem} above in the same way as Lemma 2.3 was used in the proof of Theorem 5.1 in \cite{BeBrVa08}). \end{proof}
+See, for instance, \cite{BeBrVa08}, proof of Theorem 4.8, for a case where this has been carried out in detail.
+In practically the same way this can be carried out in our current situation by using Lemma \ref{mix-lem} above in the same way as Lemma 2.3 was used in \cite{BeBrVa08}, proof of Theorem 5.1. \end{pf}